Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Results

-To further shed light on the success of molecular task arithmetic, we inspect the success rate (ratio of designs satisfying the task; Fig. \ref{fig:zero-shot-isomeric}b and Fig. \ref{fig:zero-shot-canonical}b) and number of total clusters (Fig. \ref{fig:zero-shot-isomeric}c and Fig. \ref{fig:zero-shot-canonical}c).
-Results show that molecular task arithmetic can create, on average, 24.4K more diverse molecule designs than the fine-tuned models and 7.4\% more accurate designs than pretraining, while finetuning outperforms molecular task arithmetic by 14.1\% in success rate.
+To further shed light on the success of MTA, we inspect the success rate (ratio of designs satisfying the task; Fig. \ref{fig:zero-shot-isomeric}b and Fig. \ref{fig:zero-shot-canonical}b) and number of total clusters (Fig. \ref{fig:zero-shot-isomeric}c and Fig. \ref{fig:zero-shot-canonical}c).
+Results show that MTA creates, on average, 24.4K more diverse molecule designs than the finetuned models and 7.4\% more accurate designs than pretraining, while finetuning outperforms MTA by 14.1\% in success rate.
 This is, on one hand, expected, since finetuning has explicit access to molecules fulfilling the desired property.
-On the other hand, it is surprising that molecular task arithmetic can still create more desired cluster centers with less successful designs.
-Taken together, these findings display that molecular task arithmetic can preserve the diversity gained by pretraining during conditioning, while finetuning `forgets'.
-Forgetting and loss of generalization with finetuning are observed in different deep learning contexts\cite{luo2023empirical,li2017learning, lopez2017gradient,kirstain2021few,vieira2024much,lampinen2025generalization}, and here we show that task arithmetic can be a solution for molecule design, to maintain higher diversity while achieving accuracy.
+On the other hand, it is surprising that MTA can create more clusters with less successful designs.
+Together, these findings display that MTA can preserve the diversity gained by pretraining during conditioning, while finetuning `forgets'.
+Forgetting with finetuning is observed in different deep learning contexts \citep{vieira2024much,lampinen2025generalization}, and here we show that MTA is a technique that can maintain higher diversity while conditioning molecule designs.

-\paragraph{Side effects.} Another desirable trait of model conditioning is the possibility of having minimal side effects on the `off-target' properties.
-Being able to minimize side effects would allow for a more precise steering of the model in the chemical space, by preserving desirable molecular properties (\ie synthesizability, lack of toxicity, etc.).
-We quantify the side effects of both finetuning and molecular task arithmetic for all design tasks, on the remaining four descriptors.
-These descriptors have a low correlation with the `target' properties \tabref{tab:descriptor-correlations}.
-For each task, we computed the Kolmogorov-Smirnov (KS) distance between the off-target molecular properties of the designs and the pretraining set (the lower the KS, the more similar the distributions).
-The usefulness of this analysis is corroborated by observing the KS distances of the designs obtained by pretraining \figref{fig:side-effect-pt}{}, which are all below 5\%.

-Across the ten design tasks for randomized SMILES, molecular task arithmetic showed a smaller mean distributional distance to the pretraining set in 32 of the 40 comparisons \figref{fig:side-effect-isomeric-main}{}, of which 15 were confirmed by a statistical test (Mann-Whitney U test, p-value $<$ 0.01).
-On canonical SMILES strings, all models have a higher average distance \figref{fig:side-effect-canonical-pt}{}, possibly because canonicalization restricts the models to explore `side-effect-free' portions of the chemical space.
-Overall, the analysis shows that molecular task arithmetic can combine its accuracy and diversity on the design task, with less side-effect than the traditional finetuning approach.
-This suggests that task arithmetic allows for a more controlled steering of the models in the desirable portions of the chemical space.